sonjapeterson/sonja.codes/_posts/2019-06-20-fixing-flaky-tests-like-a-detective.markdown

 tags: ["Ruby", "Ruby on Rails", "Testing"]
 ---

-This spring I spoke at RailsConf about fixing flaky tests, and how reading lots of mystery novels helped me learn how to do it.
+This spring I spoke at RailsConf about fixing flaky tests in Rails, and how reading lots of mystery novels helped me learn how to do it.
 Here's the video of my talk - if you prefer to read about it instead, I've also adapted it into a blog post below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qTyoMg_rmrQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<h3>Table of Contents</h3>
+* toc
+{:toc}

 ## My first encounter with a flaky test